 In 2019, over 672,000 children spent time in U.S. foster care.

-On average, children remain in state care for nearly two years and six percent of children in foster care have languished there for five or more years.
+On average, children remain in state care for over a year and a half, and five percent of children in foster care have languished there for five or more years.

 While most children in foster care live in family settings, a substantial minority — 10 percent — live in institutions or group homes.

 While states should work rapidly to find safe permanent homes for kids, on any given day children available for adoption have spent an average of about one and a half years waiting to be adopted since their parental rights were terminated.